 Part of building your reputation as the person who can make promote anything and make it a success is demonstrating it with evidence.
 You’ll need effective social media channels and a website to do this.

 At every successful promotion or event, try to capture photos or video to demonstrate how well things went.
 Did you sell a record amount of tickets?
 Mention it!
 Did you break an attendance expectation?
 Promote the fact!
 Did people show up in droves?
 Video them and let the world know.
+Make sure you can easily see what your brand is in these pictures and videos by making sure you and your employees are wearing your brand.
+Do this through badges, hats and T-shirt embroidery.

 Put these on your social media profiles and website to let potential clients know that you mean it when you say you can promote them or their event.